 Choose subtle places to hide your camera without disguising it.
 For example, you can hide a small camera within the branches of a lush house plant.
 Bookshelves are also great places to hide a small camera as it may blend in within your books and knick-knacks.

 A high, ceiling position is a great vantage point for your camera.
 Look for a subtle style that will blend in with your ceiling, windows, or molding.
+However, avoid placing your camera in a space that’s too high off the ground.
+This will make it difficult to capture clear images which can defeat the camera’s purpose.
+You should also avoid installing a camera too close to the ground.
+This can make it easy for a burglar or vandal to reach up and tamper with your device.
+Most experts suggest installing a security camera 8-10 feet from the ground.
 The camera may not be invisible, but it shouldn’t stand out either.
 Also, look for cameras designed to blend in or hide as it makes your job easier.

 Finally, pay attention to hiding or camouflaging any wires.
 A wireless camera may be easier to hide, but depending on your system it may or may not be the best option.
 Since most systems rely on sensors, also make sure these are hidden as well as possible.